-The addiction treatment therapies that we utilize at the Midwest Recovery Center are a unique combination of evidence-based treatments and more holistic, patient-centered approaches.
+The addiction treatment therapies that we utilize at Midwest Recovery Center are a unique combination of evidence-based treatments and more holistic, patient-centered approaches.
 The more clinical treatments aim at treating your addiction head-on.
 The holistic methods allow us to treat the whole patient and prepare you for life after your time with us.
 This means that as we provide you with the tools you need to overcome your addiction, we are also teaching you to use those tools.
 And these addiction treatment therapies are also the raw materials that we draw upon when we design your custom treatment plan, ensuring that you have the best chance at long-term recovery.

-Our Addiction Treatment Therapies in Ohio
+Our Addiction Treatment Therapies

 In our recreational therapy program, we use visits to local sites of interest, group social activities, and fun recreational activities as a way of maintaining your mental and physical health.
-In this form of addiction therapy, we combine physical exercise (competitive sports, dance, yoga, Tai Chi) with arts and crafts projects and structured outings into a useful therapeutic tool.
+In this form of addiction therapy, we combine physical exercise (competitive sports, dance, yoga, or tai chi) with arts and crafts projects and structured outings into a useful therapeutic tool.
 Recreational therapy involves social interaction as well as education, skill development, stress reduction, and exercise.
 All of these are essential components of your long-term recovery.

 Expressive therapy is one of the addiction therapy programs that aim to help you communicate more effectively.
 Just because you may not have any artistic experience does not mean that you can’t benefit from self-expression.
 Making visual art, dancing, writing, acting in theater pieces, and making music all can help you work through the emotional issues that come with addiction.
 And addiction aside, expressing yourself creatively also allows you to get in touch with feelings and express yourself better.

-At the Midwest Recovery Center, we know that honest, long-term recovery cannot happen in a vacuum.
+At Midwest Recovery Center, we know that honest, long-term recovery cannot happen in a vacuum.
 And that means that you must share your experiences, fears, and hopes for the future and hear others do the same.
 This is why group therapy is at the heart of our addiction therapy programs.
 Group addiction therapy makes it easier to develop a strong support network.
 And at the same time, you work on establishing healthy routines and master the skills that you will utilize throughout your long-term recovery.